Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Bounding Global Sections

 \section{Bounding Global Sections}

-In this section we bound the number of global sections of a globally-generated sheaf in terms of its rank and degree.
-We also remark on related bounds.
+In this section we bound the number of global sections of a globally generated sheaf in terms of its rank and degree.

 The following binomial identity is well known and can be proven via induction on $m-a$.
-It is extensively used in the proof of Lemma \ref{lemma:boundGlobalSectionsLineBundle}. \begin{lemma} If $x$ is a real number and $a,k,m$ are positive integers satisying $x-m-k\geq 0$ then
+The corresponding weaker inequality is used extensively in the proof of Lemma \ref{lemma:boundGlobalSectionsLineBundle}.
+See Equation \ref{equation:binomialCoefficient} for our convention for the binomial coefficient.